axambo/CV/Statements/Xambo.ResearchStatement.md

 * **Experience**: bringing more egalitarian, collaborative and participatory experiences to the fore e.g. multichannel experiences, participatory performances, DIY workshops.

-## Intelligent Computer-Supported Collaborative Work: Tangible Music Everywhere
+## Intelligent Computer-Supported Collaborative Music Everywhere

-I envision pushing the boundaries of **technology**, **design**, and **experience** towards more collaborative, egalitarian and sustainable spaces, what I term **tangible music everywhere**.
+I envision pushing the boundaries of **technology**, **design**, and **experience** towards more collaborative, egalitarian and sustainable spaces, what I term **intelligent computer-supported collaborative work everywhere**.
 My mission is to do interdisciplinary research that embraces techniques and research methods from engineering, social sciences, and the arts for creating a new generation of interactive music systems.

 My area of expertise is HCI applied to the development of new technologies and user interfaces that promote new experiences.
-I am particularly interested in the creation of cutting-edge pedagogical interfaces that help to understand **STEM** (Science, Technology, Engineering, Math) concepts, with the special use case of **music technology** because it can attract more diversity to the scientific fields.
+I am particularly interested in the creation of cutting-edge pedagogical interfaces that help to understand **STEM** (Science, Technology, Engineering, Math) concepts, with the special use case of **music and audio technology** because it can attract more diversity to the scientific fields.
 For example, see my work on the National Science Foundation funded project TuneTable, a musical tabletop for museums that promotes computational concepts by making music.

 An interesting characteristic of these novel interfaces is their potential support to collaboration, an aspect that I have been working since my PhD.
-I am interested in further exploring **computer-supported collaborative work (CSCW)** applied to STEM with an special emphasis in **music technology education** and **intelligent CSCW systems** by means of **music information retrieval** and **machine learning** algorithms.
+I am interested in further exploring **computer-supported collaborative work (CSCW)** applied to STEM with a special emphasis in **music technology education** and **intelligent CSCW systems** by means of **music information retrieval** and **machine learning** algorithms.

 ## Related publications